 - 120 and 220 grit sandpaper for orbital sander

-1. Determine the size of table you’d like to make.
+1. Determine the size of table top you'd like to make.

 The buffet table I made is 17″wide by 52″ long by 1.5″ thick.
 Here is a diagram showing how I made the mold.